TerminalAddict/ta.com-website/_posts/2021-08-23-Tmux-Cluster-Ssh.md

 I want the ability to organise my list of servers into some kind of searchable list.

 ## My Solution
-Firstly, I don't kknow whether this is the most elegant way, in fact, I'm pretty sure it's not, and I would love to hear people's suggestions.
+Firstly, I don't know whether this is the most elegant way, in fact, I'm pretty sure it's not, and I would love to hear people's suggestions.
 Comment below !

 For this to work, you must have your ssh sorted.